VitaHEX-Games/HexFlow-Launcher/README.md

     ux0:/data/RetroFlow/ROMS/

 **Tip:**
-It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover art won't be found.
+It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover images won't be found.

 #### 4. Download covers

-To download cover art, press start, then choose which covers you would like to download.
+To download cover images, press start, then choose which covers you would like to download.

 # RetroFlow FAQ's